-Painting the entire exterior wall surface of a the average British house is for most people an awful proposition.
+Painting the entire exterior wall surface of a the average British house is for most people an awful and daunting proposition.

 Most DIY enthusiasts usually attempt it only once unless they are very proficient at exterior decorating, they have an awful lot of time on their hands, or they simply enjoy visiting the hospital after falling off their ladder.

-Do you REALLY want to paint your home yourself?
+Do you REALLY want to paint your house yourself?

 If you have the home shopping channels at home, like QVC, ideal world, Bid TV, etc, you often see advertisements, for cheap home paint spraying systems which suggest massive time and labour saving for you and they make it seem so easy, but hang on a minute!